zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ---
 title: "React Internals, Part One: basic rendering"
 author: Matt
-date: 2017-03-19
+date: 2017-07-15
 template: article.jade
 ---
-I'm a long time React user, but recently I've found I need to understand how the internals of React work.
-This blog post series is me doing just that.
-In this four part series, we will recreate React from the ground up, learning how it works along the way.
-When finished, you will be able to browse React's source code and easily follow along.
+In this four part series, we will "recreate" React from the ground up, learning how it works along the way.
+Our recreation will be dramatically simpler than actual React.
+Once we've finished, you should have a good grasp of how React works, and when and why it calls the various lifecycle methods of a component.

 <span class="more"></span>